And to die is different from what any one supposed, and luckier.” —Walt Whitman, Leaves of Grass

 Over the years, I have gone to hear numerous speakers and authors talk about near-death experiences.
 In Austin, I heard Dannion Brinkley speak, and his confidence in his experience gave me peace.
 I loved the fact that he made the audience laugh and feel joy around the subject matter.
 He, and many others, have paved the way for my experience to be integrated into my life more easily.
 Whenever I hear Dannion Brinkley or other NDE’ers speak, I know that person is my brother or sister who saw behind the veil, who knows what I know.
 When I hear stories like mine, I know that I am not alone.

 At this point in history, many people have described their near-death experiences.
-My NDE story is one more story, one more experience to add to the growing number of these stories.
-I know that my experience of the other side has altered me for the better.
+My NDE story is one more story, one more experience to add to the growing number of these stories, but I know that my experience of the other side has altered me for the better.
 I’m not agnostic or driven by fear anymore.
 I’m far from perfect and have made many mistakes, but I’m more open, more caring, and more interested in others than I was before the accident.

 I’m happy to be alive in a time when more and more people can relate to my story and other stories about near-death experiences and talk openly about these subjects.
-I deeply appreciate the work that that many people are doing to help family members and patients integrate near-death experiences into their life in helpful ways.
+I deeply appreciate the work that many people are doing to help family members and patients integrate near-death experiences into their life in helpful ways.
 We are lucky to be living in a time when the angels are working through us, and sometimes we happen to feel the energy shift for a moment and smile a little as it happens, grateful for the brief interaction.

 May you be healed.
 May you be blessed.
 May you harm no one.
 May you add joy to the lives of others.
 May you be reminded of your light and divine connection.
 May you remind others of their light and connection to source.
 May you find a connection to nature and play more often.
 May you be a loving person.
 May you know that love, not hate, is the answer.
 In a nutshell, that is what I learned on the other side.